top of page

 2. GALICIA, ASTURIAS & CANTABRIA

-These regions were influenced by Roman and Celtic traditions.
+These regions were influenced by Celtic and Roman traditions.

 Instruments: 1. “gaita” (bagpipe), 2. “zanfona“ (hurdy gurdy), 3. “tamboril” (snare drum), 4. “pandeiro” (square frame drum), 5. “cunchas” (vieira/scallop shells).